 Questions?
-Contact Rabbi Eric!
+Contact Rabbi Shira!

 The Tikkun Olam Fellowship for Service, Justice, & Learning is a paid opportunity for Hopkins students to perform community service, reflect on that service, and learn about Jewish views on social justice causes.

 This elite fellowship will guide students in exploring their Jewish selves in the context of social responsibility and how they relate to their intersecting identities, social status, and values.
 Students will perform fifteen hours of community service over the course of the semester and use cohort time to reflect on that service.
 Students will learn about social justice causes and how to approach them through a Jewish lens.

 For students who have completed the earlier fellowship taught by Rabbi Eric and anyone else who’s interested, there is also an option to perform service in an interfaith context by working with other religious groups on campus and discussing how religious values provide meaning and motivation for service.

 And because your time is valuable, you’ll earn a $180 stipend!

 Frequently Asked Questions

 - Why are you rebooting this fellowship?
 What do you hope to accomplish?

 - What does the program entail?
 What are the requirements?